Closing the delivery gap: an out-of-band acknowledgment sidecar and retry loop

 - Log rotation for

-KMQ remains a single‑pod, single‑node broker built from Unix primitives.
-Its reliability guarantees are now explicit, measurable, and under the control of the operator – exactly the right posture for a laboratory testbed.
+KMQ remains a single-pod, single-node broker built from Unix primitives.
+Its reliability guarantees are now explicit, measurable and under the control of the operator.